What is a mitochondrial liver disease?

 There is wide variation in how sick people get from mitochondrial diseases.
 Some patients have serious problems if the brain or heart is affected, or if the liver is severely affected.
 Some patients, especially babies, may die at a young age from a severe respiratory chain defect or fatty acid oxidation defect.
-But there are also patients who have only minor problems.
+But there are also patients who have only minor problems or recurring episodes of symptoms.
 Some people have only mild, manageable symptoms of liver disease or problems with other organs.
 Some people don't have problems with other organs at all.
 So, it is best to talk with your doctor to figure out how your diseases might turn out.

 How can I learn more about mitochondrial liver diseases and pediatric liver diseases?

 - Ask your healthcare provider.